Trihab/indio_gcp_iac/README.md

 ### Access Management

 I followed the `Least Privilege` principle for Terraform's service account.
 It only has the required rights.
+Here's an overview of what rights he has:
+- Network Admin : VPC management, Compute related tasks
+- Storage Admin : Bucket related management (e.g. tfstates)

 ## CI/CD